r1mahs/spotify/README.md

 # spotify
-Working on a neural network to help make reccomendataions for songs you might like based on a bunch of different factors
+Working on a neural network to help make reccomendataions for songs you might like based on artist name, song lenght (ms), bpm.